Interested in learning more about Breadsmith? You’re at the right place!

 If the bread you purchased was baked in a pan, it is possible that a trace amount of soy may be transferred to the loaf during the baking process.
 Please contact your neighborhood Breadsmith and ask to speak to the store owner or manager to find out if they use a pan spray that contains soy, or for other specific questions regarding any allergen concerns you may have.

-Please be assured that Breadsmith’s flour, along with all other wheat flour in the United States, is GMO free.
-Currently the United States Department of Agriculture confirms there is no GMO wheat being commercially grown in the United States; therefore the flour produced from US wheat stocks is also GMO free.
+Please be assured that Breadsmith’s flour, along with all other wheat flour in the United States, is non-GMO.
+Currently the United States Department of Agriculture confirms there is no GMO wheat being commercially grown in the United States; therefore the flour produced from US wheat stocks is also non-GMO.
 Because of this fact, official documentation is unnecessary, and therefore, unavailable.

 As of late, there have been many articles and books written about the difference between modern and ancient wheat and how it has changed.
 The following are some important facts to consider:

 In the 50’s and 60’s a gentleman by the name of Norman Borlaug figured out which wheat plants grow best in which areas and which farming techniques to use to improve the wheat crop yields.
 This was called the “Green Revolution,” and so dramatically increased the crop yields that Borlaug was credited with saving a billion lives in the fight against world hunger and was awarded the Nobel Peace Prize.